-Editors' Note: As part of our periodic retesting of fax services, we've updated our MetroFax review to reflect the latest changes to the service's features and interface.
+Editors' Note: As part of our periodic retesting of fax services, we've updated our MetroFax review to reflect the latest changes to the service's pricing.

 MetroFax has a dedicated faxing service that makes it easy to send and receive your faxes electronically.
 The service is aimed at handling everything from small businesses to large corporations, and has many built-in options to facilitate faxing via email, the Web or mobile (using free iOS and Android companion apps).
 MetroFax is owned by J2 Global, which also owns Sfax and Efax.